 Building a profitable, environmentally-sustainable cotton industry

-We are delivering novel crop management practices that maintain the inherent high-yield and exceptional quality of our CSIRO varieties, while improving crop resource use.
+We are helping to deliver novel crop management practices that maintain the inherent high-yield and exceptional quality of our CSIRO varieties, while improving crop resource use efficiency.

-Our science is put into practice through our popular suite of online management tools, CottASSIST, and is delivered through the cotton industry's Cottoninfo extension program and key industry publications such as NutriPAK, FibrePAK, WaterPAK and the Australian Cotton Production Manual.
+Our science is put into practice through decision tools delivered by both commercial and industry partners, such as through the cotton industry's Cottoninfo extension program and key industry publications such as NutriPAK, FibrePAK, WaterPAK, and the Australian Cotton Production Manual.

-Cotton production has grown into one of Australia's biggest agricultural industries, valued at $2.5 billion in 2012.
+Cotton production has grown into one of Australia's biggest agricultural industries, valued at around $2.5 billion per year.
 CSIRO cotton crop management research is helping to build that industry, while ensuring its long-term environmental sustainability and social licence to operate.